November 14, 2021 12 min read

 Being able to recognise to name emotions is key.
 When children can name the way they feel, they can begin to think about how they can control their feelings.
 Using emotion picture cards can help very young children or children with autism to join in too.

 When they know which emotion they’re going to write about, they can create links.
 What made you feel that way?
 How did you react?
 Was that appropriate?
 This can be especially useful in behaviour meetings and long-term plans for behaviour.
 Helping the child to realise how they react and how that might be inappropriate is an excellent use of mindfulness.

-Much like the Feelings Diary, Name That Emotion is a game where children recognise how they feel.
+A great activity for early childhood classroom is much like the Feelings Diary, Name That Emotion is a game where children recognise how they feel.
 This game should be played with caution, however.
 If you want to ask students about challenging emotions like fear or loneliness, some children can become extremely upset.
 Know your class before asking them to reflect on challenging emotions.

 Write an emotion on the board.
 We’ll use happiness as an example.
 Most children should understand happiness as a concept, but dictionary definitions are good as well for kids who struggle to put abstract ideas into words.

 Using the emotion, ask the children to relate it to their own experiences.
 When was the last time you felt happy?
 What was it that made you happy?
 How long did the happiness last?
 Is happiness like any other emotion?

 These questions can be asked during “closed eyes time”.
 If they are closing their eyes, they can focus entirely on the memory.
 This works a lot like Buddhist meditation - you don’t want them to be distracted.
 They need to focus on their feelings and thoughts.

 Give time between each question to let them think up answers.
 If some children in your class struggle with remembering, you could ask them to write down ideas or draw pictures, to sum up their feelings.